Here’s A Breakdown Of Clean Beauty And Why It’s Important

 Two words: super nasty.
 Parabens are chemicals used to extend the shelflife of a host of personal care products from shampoos to toothpaste and shaving cream, by stalling the growth of bacteria.
 While it is certainly important to have bacteria-free products, parabens are endocrine disruptors that have the potential to throw your hormones into a state of disarray, altering growth, reproduction and development.
 Instead of increasing the shelf life of your freshly-made products, we recommend you use them within three months so that you reap the benefits without adding potentially dangerous preservatives.

 If coal tar dye just sounds dirty, that’s because it is.
 Formerly by-products of the coal industry, these artificial coloring agents are now made from petroleum and often used to provide color in hair dyes.
-Known carcinogens, coal tar dyes are also used to treat psoriasis, eczema, and dermatitis, and they lurk in many anti-dandruff products.
+Known carcinogens, coal tar dyes are also used to treat psoriasis, eczema, and dermatitis, and they lurk in many products aimed at helping a flaky scalp.
 But never ours.

 Ever gotten shampoo in your eyes?
 Sulfates are probably to blame for the stinging sensation.
 Sulfates, most commonly added to products in the form of sodium lauryl sulfate (SLS) and sodium laureth ether sulfate (SLES), are used in products to generate a lather, and remove dirt and oil from your hair.
 These irritants are also responsible for causing sensitivity on the skin and scalp, and stripping hair of necessary oils.
 Our formula, on the other hand, uses a sulfate-free surfactant that replicates the traditional sudsing of shampoo, while gently cleansing the scalp without stripping natural oils and over-drying.